 The UN Center shall provide the partners with guidance, information, and areas that promote the partners’ ability to purposefully contribute to sustainable development and value creation.
 In addition, the center will facilitate the municipality to be used as a living laboratory to develop, test and demonstrate models, services and products serving sustainability goals.
 Together, the parties shall secure development resources so that promising business models, services and solutions can be developed, adapted and implemented.
 This may include, for example, the joint application to R&D grant funding.

 Kristian Mjøen, head of the UN Center, explains: “In order for thousands of cities around the world to reach the UN SDG, they will need solutions delivered from these companies.
 We look forward to contributing, through the UN Center, to highlight and grow the unique capability these companies represent, in both national and international arenas.”

-Wilfried Pimenta, Business Development Director of the IOTA Foundation, complements: “We are thrilled to expand our cooperation with Trondheim towards the UN SDGs.
-By leveraging on Trondheim as a real-world city testbed and the UN Center as SDG collaboration network, the IOTA team is eager to expand its partner ecosystem, make sustainable innovation happen and replicate best practices in Norway and internationally.”
+Wilfried Pimenta, Business Development Director of the IOTA Foundation, complements, said: “We are thrilled to expand our cooperation with Trondheim towards the UN SDGs.
+By leveraging on Trondheim as a real-world city testbed and the UN Center as an SDG collaboration network, the IOTA team is eager to expand its partner ecosystem, make sustainable innovation happen and replicate best practices in Norway and internationally.”